centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/applications-sailpoint-identitynow-restapi.md

 Once the plugin is installed, log into your Centreon poller's CLI using the **centreon-engine** user account (`su - centreon-engine`).
-Test that the connector is able to monitor a server using a command like this one (replace the sample values by yours):
+Test that the connector is able to monitor the resource using a command like this one (replace the sample values by yours):

 ```bash
 /usr/lib/centreon/plugins/centreon_sailpoint_identitynow_restapi.pl \